GlitterWare/Passy/PRIVACY-POLICY.md

 GlitterWare will never have access to your master password, individual records, or any data that is collected and stored locally on user's device by Passy.

 Any data collected locally on the device may be stored in the `Passy` directory in user's `Documents` folder or in an isolated environment on that device.
-Neither GlitterWare employees nor any of its contractors have access to this locally collected data.
+Neither GlitterWare employees nor any of its contractors have access to this locally stored data.

 If GlitterWare is involved in a merger, acquisition, or sale of all or a portion of its assets, you will be notified of any change in ownership or uses of your personal information, as well as any choices you may have regarding your personal information via a prominent notice in this repository's `README.md` and in a popup in the app's login screen.